telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/series.md

 ## SeriesGroup Class and Properties Related to Specific Series Types

 There are properties defined on SeriesGroup level.
 The SeriesGroup base class represents a group of series and is inherited by the classes holding specific types of series.
 In addition to the **SeriesType** and **Series** properties, which give you access to the type of the series and the series collection respectively, there are properties implemented in the inheritors.
-The additional properties are specific for a type of series and give you control over the appearance of all the series in the group.
+The additional properties are specific for the type of series and give you control over the appearance of all the series in the group.

 ### BarSeriesGroup